DANCEcollaborative/RealModal/readme.md

 working, please refer to the [full document](doc/document.md).

 ### Todos
-* Add default configuration files for all parts so one do not need to configurate everything before using.
+* Add default configuration files for all parts so one do not need to configure everything before using.
 * Add support for `argparse` so it can receive configurations from command line.
 * Use a better logging framework for better debugging experience.
 * Add more comments and documents.